‘American Idol’ star David Archuleta comes out as LGBTQIA+ member - News Break

 “I like to keep to myself but also thought this was important to share because I know so many other people from religious upbringings feel the same way,” Archuleta wrote in his post.
 “I’ve been open to myself and my close family for some years now that I am not sure about my own sexuality.”

-Archuleta, who grew up in Murray, Utah, served on a Latter-day Saints mission and has spoken out about the importance of his Mormon faith, The Salt Lake Tribune reported.
+Archuleta, who grew up in Murray, Utah, served on a Latter-day Saint mission and has spoken out about the importance of his Mormon faith, The Salt Lake Tribune reported.

 He took a two-year break from music in 2012 to go on a mission trip to Rancuagua, Chile, for the Church of Jesus Christ of Latter-day Saints, Variety reported.